Clinical Science Graduate Program (CLSC)

 Master's Program

-This program provides learning in new fields and acquisition of skills in clinical research to prepare clinicians for careers in clinical and translational sciences.
-Didactic course work and a mentored research project aimed to provide a strong foundation in:
+This program provides learning in several fields of knowledge and acquisition of skills in clinical research to prepare graduates for careers in clinical and translational sciences.
+Didactic course work and a mentored research project provide a strong foundation in:

 PhD Program

-The Clinical Science PhD program is designed for qualified individuals who have already earned a health care graduate or professional degree (i.e., physicians, MSPH graduates, biostatisticians, epidemiologists, nurses, pharmacists, and dentists) or a graduate degree related to health sciences.
+The Clinical Science PhD program is designed for qualified individuals who have already earned a health sciences related graduate or professional degree (i.e., physicians, public health professionals, biostatisticians, epidemiologists, nurses, pharmacists, and dentists) and have previous research experience.

 Contact Us